 We are the creator’s creation and we are creating at every step !!
 Does creativity have a colour, a shape, a distinctive smell or is it all pervasive I wondered for many years until the Chakra Meditation Class one morning.
 After several sessions of clearing and balancing I realised that the all pervasive ever expanding creativity can be harnessed through Orange the colour of the Sacral/ Swadishthan Chakra in our body.
-When I saw the “Orange” message from a Word in your Ear this morning, it struck me to do the Chakra Meditation that I have not done in a while.

 As per ancient Yogic Philosophy, There are 7 major energy centres or Chakras within our energy body which enable us to maintain emotional and physical balance.
 These Chakras correspond to the Colours of the Rainbow.
 Located in the sacrum area, a few fingers below the naval is the Sacral or the Swadishthan Chakra which primarily governs creativity and enables an individual to be emotionally balanced, enjoying good relationships and be appreciative of all of nature’s creation.
 It is believed to be a 6 petalled orange coloured lotus rotating clockwise in steady pace.
 A disbalanced Sacral chakra can manifest physically in issues of the kidney,reproductive organs and or lead to situations that are emotionally challenging.